Best Observability Tools in 2026

 What is the best observability tools tool in 2026?

-Based on our composite ranking of community adoption, search interest, review quality, and pricing accessibility, Splunk ranks #1 among 6 observability tools with a score of 53.
-Datadog (51) and Prometheus (49) round out the top picks.
+Based on our composite ranking of community adoption, search interest, review quality, and pricing accessibility, Prometheus ranks #1 among 15 observability tools with a score of 79.
+Grafana (71) and Splunk (66) round out the top picks.
 Rankings are recalculated regularly as new data comes in.

 Are there free observability tools available?

-Yes, 2 of the 6 observability tools in our ranking offer a free tier or are fully open-source.
-Prometheus, Grafana are among the top free options.
+Yes, 11 of the 15 observability tools in our ranking offer a free tier or are fully open-source.
+Prometheus, Grafana, Splunk are among the top free options.

 How are the observability tools ranked?